-I often refer to the “Machine and Tool” analogy to represent the body and a golf club to answer the question to why Moe Norman was the greatest ball striker to ever play the game.
-Moe Norman, through his intuitiveness, hard work and passion, discovered the best way to strike a ball at a target.
+I often refer to the “Machine and Tool” analogy to represent the body and a golf club to answer the question to why Moe Norman was the greatest ball striker ever to play the game.
+Moe Norman, through his intuitiveness, hard work, and passion, discovered the best way to strike a ball at a target.
 Moe intuitively answered the question:

-Moe’s machine like precision was based on very fundamental principles, especially the platform of the machine.
-In his wisdom, Moe said “If you haven’t got a good address position, you haven’t got anything”.
-The Single plane Address position is the foundation of the Single Plane Golf Swing.
+Moe’s machine-like precision was based on very fundamental principles, especially the platform of the machine.
+In his wisdom, Moe said, “If you haven’t got a good address position, you haven’t got anything”.
+The Single Plane Address position is the foundation of the Single Plane Golf Swing.
 It is the starting point and footing of the swing movement.
 Without a fundamentally correct beginning, consistency of any measure will be practically impossible.

 It is always a good idea to review your address fundamentals before each practice session.
 The address position consists of your Hand Position (Grip), Arm Position, Stance (Leg and Feet), Spine Tilt (Body Position) and finally – the position of the club on the Single Plane alignment with the body.

 The foundation establishes the “Single Plane” – defined by the Graves Golf Academy is simply the starting plane that the club will return to at impact.
 This “impact plane” is the based on the design of the golf club where the club-shaft connects to the club head.

 Matching the clubs plane, the tool, to the anatomy of your body is the secret to how you can build a sound, repeatable, powerful swing of ease and biomechanical efficiency.
 Matching the club to the body creates a perfect union of the golf club to anatomy, (machine and tool) – forming the true single plane address position.
 Here are a few keys to making a quick review of your address fundamentals.